elastic/kibana/x-pack/plugins/ml/readme.md

 # Documentation for ML UI developers

-This plugin provides access to the machine learning features from Elastic.
+This plugin provides access to the machine learning features provided by Elastic.

 ## Requirements